Amisha-Ananda-Gowda/Cpp_Programs/README.md

 A program to print butterfly pattern

 # bubblesort.cpp
-A program to sort using bubble sort
+A program to sort using bubble sort algorithm.

 # combination.cpp
 A program to find combination